abdelkader/vCardEditor/README.md

 - 🧰 [QRCoder](https://github.com/codebude/QRCoder)

 ## 📑 Release notes
-Check release text file for history.
+Check [this](https://github.com/abdelkader/vCardEditor/blob/master/vCardEditor/Releases.txt) file for history.

 ## 👷 Contributing and help
 Contributions are always welcome!
 Check this project or this issue page for ideas.